barko/dawg/README.md

 Example:

 ```
-dawg learn -i file.dog -o file.mod -r 0.01 -d 3 -l logistic
+dawg learn -i file.dog -o file.mod -r 0.01 -d 3 -l logistic -y gender
 ```

-This learns a binary classifier over training set `file.dog`, with a learning rate of 0.01 and a maximum tree depth of 3.
+This learns a binary classifier over training set `file.dog` for binary target `gender`, with a learning rate of 0.01 and a maximum tree depth of 3.
 Once `dawg` has converged, it creates the output model file `file.mod` .

 ## evaluating models